 When is the Tax Extension Deadline?

-The regular tax filing deadline is April 15th every year (delayed in 2020 and 2021).
-When you file for an extension, you will get an additional six months to file.
-That means the extension deadline for individual tax return filings is October 15th (the extension deadline was still October 15th in 2020 and 2021).
+The regular tax filing deadline is April 15th every year.
+You will get an additional six months to file when you file for an extension.
+That means the extension deadline for individual tax return filings is October 15th.

 Does Filing a Tax Extension Increase Audit Risk?

 Nobody wants their taxes to be audited, and it's natural to be concerned that something you do might increase your risks of being audited.
-It's for that reason that many of our clients ask whether getting a tax extension makes it more likely that they'll be audited by the IRS.
+It's for that reason that many of our clients ask whether getting a tax extension makes it more likely that the IRS'll audit them.

 There is no exact science to guessing whose taxes the IRS will decide to audit, but there is also no evidence that getting an extension to file your return will lead to an audit.
 Audits are typically reserved for people who display red flags on their tax returns because they:

 - Take a lot of deductions, including charitable deductions